 Behavioral signs of false pregnancy in dogs

-Changes in behaviour are usually the first signs of a phantom pregnancy in dogs.
+Changes in behavior are usually the first signs of a phantom pregnancy in dogs.
 Because the dog is confused about what’s happening to her body, the first signs are usually restlessness and possibly anxiety.

 The most common sign, seen in 96% of cases, was for the dog to collect and mother objects – like a soft toy.
-This was followed by the dog being less active and displaying nesting behaviour – preparing the place to have her pups, just like pregnant dogs do.
+This was followed by the dog being less active and displaying nesting behavior – preparing the place to have her pups, just like pregnant dogs do.

 When physical symptoms of a pseudopregnancy develop, this usually happens a bit later.